 Precisely specifying the abstract interface for a subsystem and then constructing the subsystem on top of other subsystems, brings us to the next phase of development.
-2.4.3.
-Detailed Design and Implementation.

-2.4.3.1.
-Subsystems as Libraries.
+- 3.3.
+Detailed Design and Implementation. - 3.3.1.
+Subsystems as R1000 Control Points.

-In the environment, each subsystem is represented as a single library.
-The library contains the specs which make up the abstract interface for the subsystem, contains the bodies for all those specs, contains other library units required to implement the subsystem, and contains a number of managed objects which store information relating to the subsystem.
+In the environment, each subsystem is represented as an object control point (see 2.3.1).
+The control point contains the specs which make up the abstract interface for the subsystem, contains the bodies for all those specs, contains other library units required to implement the subsystem, and may contain any managed objects which store information relating to the subsystem.
+The use of a control point as a subsystem exploits the control point configuration mechanism.